Skip to main content

 (this may take a while)

-Once the simulator launches and the test app is displayed, end the script by selecting the terminal and entering the key sequence CTRL + C
+Once the simulator launches and the test app is displayed, end the script by selecting the terminal and pressing CTRL+C. On Windows, if prompted to Terminate batch job, type y and press Enter.

 If the emulator is not running, nativescript may fail with the message: